Molly Jobe: Career

 Jobe made her professional acting and Broadway debut at the age of 9 in the musical A Christmas Carol at The Theater at Madison Square Garden, directed by Mike Ockrent.

 In 2002 Jobe played the role of Pepper in Annie at the Paper Mill Playhouse, under the direction of Greg Ganakas.

 In that same year she had a role in the series The Job, where she played 2nd Kimberly in the episode titled "Sacrilege."

 After graduating college, Jobe joined the cast of the musical Newsies at the Nederlander Theater, where she was in the ensemble and understudied the role of Katherine.
 The production, directed by Jeff Calhoun, garnered acclaim for its energetic performances.

 From 2016 to 2020 Jobe was involved in the Broadway musical Waitress at the Brooks Atkinson Theater.
 She played the role of Francine and was a Swing, while understudying the roles of Dawn and Jenna.

 On May 5, 2021, Barry Weissler announced that a remount of the original Waitress production would open following the reopening of Broadway theaters after the COVID-19 shutdown.
 Jobe joined the cast at the Ethel Barrymore Theater, portraying Mother and an ensemble member, while again understudying the roles of Dawn and Jenna.
 She also appears in the filmed recording of the musical as Mother.
+The filmed recording was released in theaters in December 2023 and became available to stream on Max in February 2025.

 Jobe had a role in the 2021 film Things Heard and Seen.

 In 2021 she appeared in the Netflix miniseries Halston where she played the role of Sassy Johnson opposite Ewan McGregor.

+In 2024, Jobe appeared in the biographical film A Complete Unknown, portraying a CBS receptionist in the film about Bob Dylan's early career, starring Timothée Chalamet.

+In 2025, Jobe starred as Beth in the world premiere of The Weekend: A Stockbridge Story by Ben Diskant at Barrington Stage Company in Pittsfield, Massachusetts, directed by artistic director Alan Paul.